manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Metadata files

 - Currently, the scripts uses only one metadata file i.e. `candidateGenes.xlsx`.
-Later, description of the more files will be added.
+Later, description of other files will be added.

 1. candidateGenes.xlsx: </br>
   * Lists known candidate genes.
 This eases the identification of a patient's likely causal variant: variants impacting a known candidate gene can be easily selected.
 Several such files can be provided (comma-separated), to facilitate their maintenance.